sonuramashishnpm/npmai/README.md

 npmai

-npmai (by Sonu Kumar Ramashish) is a lightweight Python package that seamlessly connects LangChain with real-time web-based LLMs like Gemini, ChatGPT, Grok, Mistral and Perplexity via Selenium automation.
+npmai (by Sonu Kumar Ramashish) is a lightweight Python package that seamlessly connects LangChain with real-time web-based LLMs like Gemini, ChatGPT, Grok, Mistral and Perplexity and a IMage Generation model via Selenium automation.

 🚀 Features

-Execute prompts on multiple LLMs simultaneously: Gemini, ChatGPT, Grok, Perplexity, Mistral.
+Execute prompts on multiple LLMs simultaneously: Gemini, ChatGPT, Grok, Perplexity, Mistral, Image.

 Fully LangChain-compatible interface.